talkpython/100daysofcode-with-python-course/days/13-15-text-games/README.md

-# 13-15 Text-based Games Challenges
+# Days 13-15 Text-based Games Challenges

 Now that you have seen the videos from day 13 and have some experience with classes and objects, we are going to build another, slightly more complex (but fun!) game.